sendgrid/docs/source/User_Guide/Settings/credentials.md

 ![]({{root_url}}/images/multiple_credentials_1.png "multiauth_webui_credslist")

-As you can see in the above sample image, there is a user name called "admin" who has been granted all privileges.
+As you can see in the above sample image, there is a user name called "SendGridExampleUser" who has been granted Web and API privileges.
 There are also options to Edit or Destroy the account.

 To create new credentials click the **Add New Credential** button at the bottom left of the credentials list.
 This will open the New Credential page, as shown below: